 Non-writers can find answers about Faith Today on our frequently asked questions (FAQ) page.

 Founded in 1983 by The Evangelical Fellowship of Canada (EFC), Faith Today is a bi-monthly national magazine that connects, equips and informs evangelical Christians across Canada.
 Faith Today is one facet of the EFC’s communications ministry, which seeks to build community and effectiveness in ministry among Evangelicals in Canada.
+Faith Today has a sister magazine for young adults called Love Is Moving.

 The EFC is the association of Evangelicals in Canada.
 Its affiliates include denominations, ministry organizations, higher education institutions and congregations that collaborate in shared ministry through partnerships and who speak into public forums to influence Canadians on the values and vision of the evangelical perspective.